pdf/golifx/README.md

 }
 ```

-SubscriptionTarget defines the interface between a subscription and it's target
+SubscriptionTarget defines the interface between a subscription and its target
 object